Chestnut-necklaced partridge

 The chestnut-necklaced partridge (Tropicoperdix charltonii) is a species of bird in the family Phasianidae.
 It is found in forests in the Malay Peninsula and Sumatra.
 It is threatened by habitat loss and trapping.
 The International Union for Conservation of Nature (IUCN) has assessed it as vulnerable.

 Taxonomy

 This species was described by Thomas Campbell Eyton as Perdix Charltonii in 1845.
 The IOC World Bird List recognises the subspecies T. c. charltonii found in the Malay Peninsula, T. c. atjenensis in Sumatra.
 Some authorities have considered the green-legged partridge (A. chloropus) to be conspecific with this species.
+The Sabah partridge (T. graydoni) was also previously considered conspecific.

 Description

 The chestnut-necklaced partridge is 26–32 cm long.
 The male weighs about 290 g and the female weighs about 250 g.
 The crown and nape are brown, with dark speckles.
 The whitish supercilium, throat and neck have brown streaks.
 The upper breast is chestnut, with a blackish collar above it.
 The lower breast is brown, and the belly and flanks are buff.
 There are dark scales on the lower breast and flanks.
 The upperparts are brown, finely marked blackish and buff.
 The beak is greenish yellow, and the legs are yellow.
 The female bird is smaller and a little duller than the male.
 The subspecies atjenensis has brighter plumage, and graydoni has greenish-yellow legs.